AbhishekRH/tab-organizer-frontend/README.md

-# Tab Grouper AI - Chrome Extension
+# AI Tab Organizer - Chrome Extension

 Organize your messy tabs automatically with AI!
 This extension uses intelligent grouping to cluster your open tabs by topic, so you can focus better and work smarter.